AmNotAGoose/notepasser/README.md

 - an example peer node is in /cli

 ## ai notice for siege
-- main script used lots of help from ai but the core is written by myself completely
+- main script used lots of help from ai but the core is written by myself completely (still holds very true)